-Exercise normal safety precautions in the UAE.
+Exercise normal safety precautions in the United Arab Emirates (UAE).
 Use common sense.
 Look out for suspicious behaviour as you would in Australia.
 Monitor the media and other sources for information on local conditions.
-See Safety and security.
+See

 - From 6 June 2017, direct flights between the UAE and Qatar have been suspended.
 If you have an upcoming flight from the UAE to or transiting Doha, contact your airline or travel provider.